- Do you offer one-on-one tutoring?

 - What is Residential Peer Mentoring (RPM)?

-Residential Peer Mentors provide drop-in support for General Chemistry and Calculus courses in the residential colleges on the South 40.
+Residential Peer Mentors provide drop-in support for General Chemistry and Calculus courses in the residential colleges on the South 40 (with some held over Zoom).
 All WashU students are welcome to visit RPM sessions, even if they are not held in the residence hall where you live.
 RPMs are trained and supported by staff from their respective departments (Chemistry or Math), as well as Learning Center staff.

 Click here to learn more.